askennry/group_project_tsp/README.md

 # TSP-FunSearch: Automated Heuristic Discovery for the Traveling Salesman Problem

-This repository contains the implementation of a **FunSearch-inspired** evolutionary pipeline designed to automatically discover and optimize heuristic algorithms for the Traveling Salesman Problem (TSP).
-By leveraging Large Language Models (LLMs) to iteratively mutate and evolve Python code, this project demonstrates how AI can synthesize novel, mathematically complex routing strategies without human intervention.

 ## 🌟 Key Features

 * **Automated Code Evolution:** Utilizes an LLM to iteratively evolve a `priority` function, guiding a greedy nearest-neighbor TSP solver to escape local optima.